Morsifications of real plane curve singularities: Appendix

-\item $w_{i+1}b_{i+2,s} $ \end{itemize} These inequalities yield that the sequence (\ref{e1703}) is finite.
-Denote by $r$ the number of triples $(f_k,d_k,\eps_k)$ in this sequence.
+\end{itemize} As in the proof of Lemma \ref{l1107}, we consider the auxiliary sequence $\{(f_k,d_k,\eps_k)\}_{k\ge1}$.
 Observe, that, in the beginning, it has an even or odd number $l$ of even values of $\eps_k$ according as $n_{i+1}=1$, or $n_{i+1}>1$.
-It follows that $s=[(r-1)/2]$ and $i+1=s-[l/2]$.
+It follows that $s=[(m(\Delta_l)-1)/2]$ and $i+1=s-[l/2]$.
 Moreover, the sequence $d_k$, $k\ge1$, in (\ref{e1703}) provides values for all the exponents of $t$ in the formula (\ref{e1803}).
-Considering this as a system of equations for $m_j,n_j$, $j=1,...,s$, we can easily resolve it and hence restore the topological type of the considered singularity $(C,z)$. \proofend
+Considering this as a system of equations for $m_j,n_j$, $j=1,...,s$, we can easily resolve it and hence restore the topological type of the given singularity. \proofend